How Your Eating Habits Make You Sleepy and Tired

 11. Rebuild Your Gut with a Detox

 Detoxing is not just a fad!
-Although it has been on the tip of everyone’s tongues recently, detoxing is a great way to clean up your diet, gut, and eating.
+Although it has been on the tip of everyone’s tongues recently, detoxing is a great way to get a healthy gut and improve digestion.

-A great way to start is with Well.Org’s organic detox kit including Alkalizing Greens, which is a potent blend of super greens.
+A great way to start is with an organic detox kit including Alkaline Greens, which is a potent blend of super greens.

-These super greens are a rich source of dietary fiber (such as insoluble fiber) and plant-based protein, which are foods that speed up digestion.
+These superfoods are a rich source of dietary fiber (such as insoluble fiber) and plant-based protein, which are foods that speed up digestion.

-It also doesn’t only aid digestion.
+It also doesn’t just aid digestion.
 It can also reduce the risk of chronic inflammation, a condition that may lead to all sorts of digestive symptoms including poor nutrient absorption.

 12. When Hungry, Drink Water First

 If you want to know how to speed up metabolism to lose weight, you start with drinking water.

 Water promotes healthy bowel movements since the colon absorbs water to move the poop out, but it is also helpful for another reason.
 It turns out people can’t easily distinguish between hunger and thirst.

-It occurs when the cues are so subtle you cannot immediately tell the difference.
+The cues between the two are so subtle you often cannot immediately tell the difference.
 In some cases, the symptoms of hunger and thirst, such as a grumbling stomach and headaches, are similar.

-In fact, in one study published in the Annals of Family Medicine, there’s an association between inadequate hydration and body mass index (BMI).
+In fact, in one study published in the Annals of Family Medicine, shows there’s an association between inadequate hydration and body mass index (BMI).

 When you feel “hungry,” try drinking water first and wait for about 30 minutes.
 If you’re still feeling the pang, go grab some food.